 However, choosing a coach can be quite a daunting process.
 Here are a few tips on things to consider if you are considering finding a coach.

 What is the coach’s experience with coaching?
 What kind of training have they done?
 How long have they been doing coaching?
-What do their current and former clients say about them?
-This seems obvious, but I see many people choosing coaches based solely on a gut feeling, and they miss this basic part of the screening process.
-Experience is important – it is not the only thing, but it is a thing.
-Research your potential coach’s background and make sure you get a coach who knows what they are doing… unless you’re getting a bargain working with someone who is just starting out.
+How many people like you have they coached?
+What do their clients say about them?
+This may seem obvious, but it is so obvious that sometimes I see people skipping over this basic part of the screening process.
+Experience is important – it is not the only thing, but it is certainly a thing.
+Ask for qualifications.
+Find out what kind of methodology or assessment or model your coach uses, and ask them why.
+Make sure you get a coach who knows what they are doing… unless you’re getting a bargain working with someone who is just starting out.

 If you are looking for a career coach, Find a coach who has done – or is doing – what you want to be doing.
 If you are looking for a coach more for enhancing the personal or relationship or spiritual areas of your life, look for a coach who feels the way that you want to be feeling.
-To put this another way, find a coach whose current lived experience of work/love/life has the quality of the work/love/life that you want for yourself.
-If you are a startup CEO, find a coach who has walked a few miles in those shoes.
+To put this another way, find a coach whose lived experience of work/love/life matches what you want for yourself.
+If you are a startup CEO, find a coach who has walked a mile in those shoes.
 If you want to heal your marriage, find a coach who has been in the trenches of marital discord and lived to tell the tale.
-You want to connect with someone who can offer guidance from his or her own personal lived experience, not from a textbook or from some theory.
+If you are a female executive navigating the challenges of the old boys' club, find a coach who has been in your seat at the table.
+You want to connect with someone who can offer guidance from his or her own personal lived experience.

 Point of Focus

-Get a sense of what your potential coach's focus and strength areas are by connecting with their online persona.
+Get a sense of what your potential coach's focus and strength areas are by checking out their online persona.
 Read the coach’s blog posts.
 Listen to the coach’s podcast.
 Scroll through the copy on his or her website.
 Skim their recommendations on LinkedIn.
 Look at what they post on social media.
 Do the topics and perspectives represented there align with your coaching needs and focus?
-You don’t necessarily need to whole-body agree with every single point of view that they have put out into the world.
-But you should definitely feel an overall sense of yes - a feeling of attraction – when you connect with the personal shares or broader thought leadership that your coach is putting out into the world.
+You don’t necessarily need to agree with every single point of view that they put out into the world.
+But you should definitely feel an overall sense of alignment or attraction when you connect with the thought leadership that your coach is putting out into the world.

 Assessing emotional resonance often requires a face to face, or at least voice to voice meeting.
 It is a knowing that comes from somewhere beyond the logical and rational.
-Does the future state embodied by the coach make your heart sing?
-Is their presence at once comforting and inspiring?
+Does the presence of the coach help your nervous system relax or are you on guard?
+Is their voice at once comforting and inspiring?
+Do you feel like you can tell them anything and everything about your innermost thoughts and feelings?
 You may be slogging through some tough things with your coach, looking into your beliefs, your behaviors, your persistent patterns.
 It’s hard work at times.
-At the end of your coaching sessions, do you feel energized, relieved and re-centered and refocused?
+At the end of your conversation, do you feel heard, seen, relieved and re-centered and refocused?
 If that is not your experience, then it’s going to be a lot harder to keep going to make big changes.

 Trust and Truth

 Having a trust based relationship is critical for a successful coaching dynamic.
-If you don't have this as a foundation, it is a non-starter.
-Please don't waste your time or theirs.
+If you don't have this, it is a non-starter.
 Is this coach someone who will tell you the things you don’t want to hear, in a way that you can hear them?
-Do you respond to direct, confrontational style of communication?
+Do you respond to a direct, confrontational style of communication?
 Do you tend to open up more in a space where they are held in compassion?
 Most of the time, we need a little bit of both.
-By far the most important, most essential thing for a successful coaching experience is being able to trust your coach.
-You must feel you can tell him/her anything, even your most shameful secrets.
+By far the most important, most essential thing for a successful coaching experience is being able to trust your coach is upholding your best interests, rather than running a program based on their own ego agenda...or, trying to please you.
 You must know he/she is willing to share uncomfortable truths with you because they are fully in it for your expansion and growth .